Foundation Stage 1

 Our timetable is planned to ensure all children have the time and space to achieve a high level of engagement with the learning resources in our indoor and outdoor environments.

 Children will settle in on the carpet with a book when they arrive at school.
-After some circle time activities and collective worship, the children will be in the learning environment accessing provision.
-We come together again during the morning for phonics, reading and enjoy circle time again before lunch.
+After together time and collective worship, the children will be in the learning environment accessing provision.
+We come together again during the morning for phonics, reading and enjoy together time again before lunch.
 After lunch, the children access provision in the indoor and outdoor environments.
 Teacher-led activities will be planned throughout the week based on the children's interests and what is happening in the wider world.
 Forest school sessions will also be held every Tuesday morning.

 Snack